David Allan Coe discography

-This is a detailed discography for American country musician David Allan Coe.
+American musician David Allan Coe released 42 studio albums and over 50 singles during his life.
 He started his career in 1970 on SSS International Records before signing with Columbia Records and staying with the label for 15 years.
 In the 1990s, he released albums through several independent labels such as his own DAC Records.
 Most of these releases have been reissued under different names and/or cannibalized for various compilations.
-Overall, Coe's discography consists of 42 studio albums, 4 live albums, 1 collaborative studio album, and 1 audiobook, plus many compilation albums.